franciscopreller/burstsms-challenge/README.md

 ![Traefik Web UI](https://i.imgur.com/nHVZJQz.png)

 ## Notes and observations
+- The entire challenge took about 12-14 hours all up, and also some of the scope was de-scoped as I took on too much initially (this was fun!).
+- There are still some bugs lurking on the client, one known issue is to do with the client-side validations of the fields, where clearing the field completely can be difficult.
+- The server-side validations are lackluster at best and on a real-world project would be cause for concern.
+This is a known issue and happy to expand on the importance of server-side validation as opposed to mostly client-side validation.
 - Containers are designed to be stateless, and thus, horizontally available for scaling by default, the replicas can be controlled with the `--scale` flag during the `docker-compose up` command issue.